 Both cities make wonderful day trips from London.
-Travel time is under an hour for both Oxford and Cambridge and tickets are between $10-$15 each way as long as you book in advance.
+Travel time is under an hour for either Oxford or Cambridge and tickets are between $10-$15 each way as long as you book in advance.

 As I’m sure you've already guessed, both are university towns that offer a lot of history with a long list of famous professors and alumni.
 Both offer tours (often student led) that will take you through the most popular colleges, chapels, and libraries.